pitastrudl/wekanwiki/Backup.md

   #Send the specified db-config file to the Configuration-Checker
   config_file = checkcfg(sys.argv[1])

-  #Now that both of the config-files have been checked, finally open them
+  #Now that the config-file have been checked, finally open it
   with open(sys.argv[1], 'r') as cfgfile:
     cfg = yaml.safe_load(cfgfile)